YagoLopez/vrview-react/README.md

 ## Requirements
 - Node/npm/yarn
 - A project created with Create-React-App for Typescript.
-If you don't want to use Typescript you must have to erase all type information manually.
+If you don't want to use Typescript you must erase all type information manually.

 ## Installation